C# – Save a list of strings to a file

 What if you want to separate each string with a comma (or some other separator character of your choice), instead of writing each string on a new line?

-To do that, you can join the strings and specify the separator character you want to use, and then use File.WriteAllText().
+To do that, you can join the strings with a separator character, and then use File.WriteAllText().

 Code language: C# (cs)